 Communicating with parents

-A factsheet for parents which outlines the opportunities for children who may be eligible for another year of funded kindergarten.
+The factsheet for parents (docx - 457.24kb) outlines the opportunities for children who may be eligible for another year of funded kindergarten.
 Information is also available here: Does my child need a second year of kindergarten?.

 Second Year discussion form (docx - 114.91kb) is for early childhood teachers to use from Term Three to help guide the discussion with parents and/or guardians about a child’s learning and development progress.